A couple things up front:

 I'm a reasonably smart regular guy.
 I have a dry sense of humor and a refined taste for good living, but I like bumming around too.

-I'm stuck in the suburbs in a house upside down on the mortgage.
+I'm stuck in the suburbs near National Harbor in a house upside down on the mortgage.
 I'm a native Washingtonian, and most of my friends live in the city.
 So I identify here as living in Washington.
-(I'm saying this here because to some people it matters.
+(I'm saying this here because to some people it really seems to matter.
 A lot.)

 I've just released a jazz big band album of American songbook classics and contemporary songs in the Rat Pack style.
 I'm a fan of 1960s music and fashion.
 You can find it on iTunes, Amazon and Google Play.
 I hope you do.
 Here, let me help a little:

-I'm an actor and musician.
-I cover my mortgage by doing public relations (on my own -- I used to have an old dog for company, but he split with the ex.
+I'm an actor and a musician.
+I cover my mortgage by doing public relations (on my own -- I used to have an old dog for company, but he split with the ex-wife.
 What can I tell you?
 He really likes the ladies.)

 If you've read A Confederacy of Dunces or The Secret History we might have enough in common to have lunch with no awkward silences.